Table of Contents

 Homemade and Holistic Food Therapy for Arthritic Dogs

-That said, there are many things for pet owners to consider before using homemade dog food diets and it's not as simple as throwing a bunch of leftovers in a pot.
+That said, there are many things for pet owners to consider before using homemade dog food diets, and it's not as simple as throwing a bunch of leftovers in a pot.

 If these diets are not balanced, your dog’s overall health may be compromised, so stick to a reputable recipe and discuss it with a vet.

-Many of these recipes provide a basis of balanced nutrition but add in whole-food sources of antioxidants, essential fatty acids, and GAGs.
+Many of these recipes provide a basis for balanced nutrition but add in whole-food sources of antioxidants, essential fatty acids, and GAGs.

 In my opinion, the best homemade diet for an arthritic dog is formulated by a holistic veterinarian that practices Traditional Chinese Veterinary Medicine (TCVM).

-These practitioners seek to “balance” the dog and will use specific ingredients to do so, emulating similar formulations to the above mentioned best dog food for arthritis brands.
+These practitioners seek to “balance” the dog and will use specific ingredients to do so, emulating similar formulations to the above-mentioned best dog food for arthritis brands.

 This is also a very ‘whole-foods’ approach to the treatment, as many GAGs (like chondroitin sulfate and glucosamine) are released into the broth when bones and connective tissues are boiled.

-Overall, majority of veterinarians will recommend sticking with science-based approach and using commercially available best dog food for arthritis brands that have been tested in studies as opposed to home diet that has little research behind it.
+Overall, the majority of veterinarians will recommend sticking with a science-based approach and using commercially available best dog food for arthritis brands that have been tested in studies as opposed to a home diet that has little research behind it.

-READ NEXT: How You Should Feed Dogs With Arthritis
+- How You Should Feed Dogs With Arthritis